What if I′m depressed or thinking about suicide?

 - Persons ages 7–17 are about as likely to be victims of suicide as they are to be victims of homicide.

 Sources: Juvenile Offenders and Victims: A National Report, National Center for Juvenile Justice (2006); American Association of Suicidology (2013).

 You may have a friend or acquaintance who′s feeling depressed or suicidal.
 Or perhaps he or she has already dealt with depression and could help you get through yours.
 Reach out and discuss the problem with someone you trust.
 If you′re concerned about a friend, offer to help.

 If the situation is serious and you think your friend may hurt himself or herself, take action.
 Tell your parents, your friend′s parents, or another responsible adult.
 Every state has laws regarding emergency mental health care.
 A brief placement in a hospital (twenty-four to seventy-two hours) for evaluation can start the healing process.

 Whatever the issue—whether it′s grades, relationship problems, cyberbullying, or trouble with sports, a job, or drugs—help is nearby.
 Hotlines staffed with trained counselors can help you if you′re suffering from depression or thinking about suicide.
-Some organizations offer help through text messaging, including the Department of Veterans Affairs, and the National Suicide Prevention Lifeline (1-800-273-TALK (8255).
+Some organizations offer help through text messaging, including the Department of Veterans Affairs, and the National Suicide Prevention Lifeline (1-800-273-TALK (8255) or call 988 (National Suicide and Crisis Lifeline).

 “Stand up for kids who are being teased or bullied.”
 President Barack Obama speaking to the nation’s students on September 8, 2009.